charlesashby/entity-sentiment-analysis/README.md

 # news-sentiment-analysis
-Various ops for handling several entities in a document, performs anaphora resolution and clustering.
+Various ops for handling several entities in a document, performs anaphora resolution, clustering, etc..